canoeberry/sublime-jove/README.md

 they weren't quite right so I decided to try my own.
 Along the way I have learned an awful lot from reading the Sublemacspro plugin and in some places I have stolen mercilessly from their ideas.

-I have been using emacs for over 35 years and in my youth I implemented a popular version of emacs called JOVE - Jonathan's Own Version of Emacs.
+I have been using emacs for over 35 years and in my youth I implemented a version of emacs called JOVE - Jonathan's Own Version of Emacs.
 That is where this plugin got its name.

 ## Installation